adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Facts for Today</b></summary>
 <br>
-<pre><code>1 » The Ramses brand condom is named after the great pharoh Ramses II who fathered over 160 children.</code></pre>
+<pre><code>1 » A pregnant goldfish is called a twit.</code></pre>
-<pre><code>2 » WWII fighter pilots in the South Pacific armed their airplanes while stationed with .50 caliber machine gun ammo belts measuring 27 feet before being loaded into the fuselage.
-If the pilots fired all their ammo at a target, he went through "the whole 9 yards", hence the term.</code></pre>
+<pre><code>2 » William Marston engineered one of the earliest forms of the polygraph in the early 1900`s.
+Later he went on to create the comic strip Wonder Woman, a story about a displaced Amazon princess who forces anyone caught in her magic lasso to tell the truth</code></pre>
-<pre><code>3 » February 1865 is the only month in recorded history not to have a full moon.</code></pre>
+<pre><code>3 » Steely Dan got their name from a sexual device depicted in the book `The Naked Lunch`.  </code></pre>
 </details>
 <p>
 	<a href="https://adityaprasad.eu.org" rel="nofollow">